forusu/thequeen-album/README.md

 > I will eventually release dotfiles on my github.
 I plan on making more scripts for my convenience and ease of use during pentesting.
 > This machine was driven to it's limit of performance, idling at 110-120 mbs on idle, which is if I may say so myself quite an impressive feat for Kali linux.
 > My webserver follows the nomenclature and theme and is called the pawn.
 I was planning on creating a rook machine also, but never found the need.
+> I have edited the source of pfetch on both machines in order to display my own ascii.

 ## Programs
 - **WM**: BSPWM